sslotsky/next-scripts/video-1.4/script.md

 ![Slide 2: Summary Slide](./slide-2-summary.png)

-We'll start by talking briefly about the problem that `styled-components` and other CSS-in-JS techniques are trying to solve.
+We'll start by talking briefly about some of the problems that `styled-components` and other CSS-in-JS techniques are trying to solve.
 We'll then use the library to create a set of presentational components that will be used to create a reusable layout.

 ## Content